Skip to content

 Every command accepts --json (the default; agent-native) or --human for a readable rendering.

-Also in the binary: routeplane config (config validation against the published schema), routeplane key (virtual-key management), routeplane policy, routeplane tools (MCP server introspection), routeplane agents / agent-proxy (ACP), routeplane spawn (launch a coding-agent harness pointed at the local daemon), routeplane skills, and routeplane mcp.
+Also in the binary: routeplane config (config validation against the published schema), routeplane doctor (loud pre-boot preflight of config + environment — the first failing check names itself and exits non-zero), routeplane key (virtual-key management), routeplane policy, routeplane tools (MCP server introspection), routeplane agents / agent-proxy (ACP), routeplane spawn (launch a coding-agent harness pointed at the local daemon), routeplane skills, routeplane mcp, routeplane catalog (local provider-catalog snapshots), routeplane model-directory (evidence-scoped model export), and routeplane verify (TEE attestation for confidential models).
 Run any of them with --help for details.

 Terminal window